smudali/datasciencecoursera/getting-and-cleaning-data-course-project/CodeBook.md

 # Codebook

 The data set that this code book relates to the *tidy_data.txt* file of this repository.
-See the *README.md* file of this repository for background information on this data set.
+See the *README.md* file for background information on this data set.

-The structure of the data set is described in the Data section, its variables are listed in the Variables section, and the transformations that were carried out to obtain the data set based on the source data are presented in the Transformations section.
+The structure of the data set is described in the [Data](#data) section, its variables are listed in the Variables section, and the transformations that were carried out to obtain the data set based on the source data are presented in the Transformations section.

+The dataset contains data for 30 persons, each one was tracked for 6 activities, so there are a total of 180 observations.
 There are a total of 68 columns in this data set.
 Each row contains data related to 1 activity for a certain person (subject).

-The dataset contains data for 30 persons, each one was tracked for 6 activities, so there are a total of 180 observations.

 Each row contains data for 66 variables, each one being the average of the raw data for the corresponding person/activity combination.

+# Data <a name="data"></a>

 ## Identifiers